Ratione/CivitAI-Collection-Downloader/README.md

 Post functionality is entirely untested, but given the rest of my disclaimers.
 If I run into situation where this doesn't work, or someone else does, and posts a solution or pull request, I will approve it, but quite frankly, I used this to grab the stuff that I needed and may not have use for it again.

+A large portion of the code was generated with Claude Sonnet 3.7, mostly that to do with actually interfacing with the API

 ## Overview

 This application allows you to easily download content from the CivitAI platform, including: